On This Page

 Backpressure occurs when there is a temporary imbalance between the rates of inbound and outbound data that is either coming in or going out of Cribl Stream.

 Different events trigger persistent queues on Destinations.
 For Destinations, the triggers depend on what kind of Destination it is, such as whether it is filesystem-based, TCP, UDP, and so on.
-See Destination Backpressure Triggers for more detailed information.
+See About Destination Backpressure Triggers for more detailed information.

 Destinations handle data rate imbalances using the following order of operations: